jjhesk/CategoryHide-Wordpress/README.md

 ### how to use it

 This module will allow and display allow tax query display from the loop search.
-User can enable and disable the current existing items on the taxonomy or custom taxonomy terms, so that they will not exposed from the api.
+User can enable and disable the current existing items on the taxonomy or custom taxonomy terms, so that they will not bw exposed to the api.